ErniW/Arduino-IMU-and-AHRS-tests/README.md

 ## ISM330DHCX
 ### Calibration:
-1.
+1. Use **Adafruit sensorlab** *examplename* to calibrate gyroscope and accelerometer.
+2. Write the detected offsets into the `ISM330DHCX_2_IMU` code.
+Adafruit provides a code to store calibrations on EEPROM (or SD card) but for our case it's unnecessary.

 ### Angles:
+**We shall use the Adafruit AHRS library:**
+-

 ### Notes:
 - *ISM330DHCX is an industrial-grade version of LSM6DSOX with improved durability and gyro range.*
-- *ISM330DHCX has built-in tilt side direction, double tap, pedometer and free falling detection.*
+- *ISM330DHCX has built-in tilt direction, double tap, pedometer and free falling detection.*
 - *ISM330DHCX doesn't contain DMP but has Finite State Machine for machine learning and gesture recognition.
-For AHRS fusion algorithm STM provides iNEMO engine software.
-Unfortunately it seems they removed it.
-These features aren't possible to use on Arduino platform.*
+For AHRS fusion algorithm STM provides iNEMO engine software but unfortunately it seems they removed it.
+Anyway, these features aren't possible to use on Arduino platform so it's not worth buying.*

 ## Pololu MinIMU-9 v5 9DOF
 ### Calibration:
+Can be done in two ways:
-- Magnetometer calibration is done via MotionCal.
+- Via MotionCal.
 Upload the calibration code and open the app.
+Unfortunately, it wont work on Arduino UNO.
+-

 ### Angles:
-There are various kinds of libraries,
+There are libraries from Pololu, Sparkfun and Adafruit.
+Couldn't decide which is better.

-## Arduino Nano 33 BLE
+## Arduino Nano 33 BLE (LSM9DS1)
+### Calibration:
+**Because we are using Arduino Nano 33 BLE we had to prepare a custom code to communicate with Motioncal and to calibrate accelerometer and gyroscope (Adafruit library won't detect the sensor).
+If you are using Adafruit LSM9DS1 (or LSM9DS0) as a standalone module you can use Adafruit Unified Sensor Library**
+1. Magnetometer calibration is done via MotionCal.
+Upload the calibration code and open the app.
+2. Accelerometer and Gyroscope is calibrated via Adafruit library.
+3. Write these values into *LSM9DS1_4_IMU*.

+### Angles:
+We are using a sketch which sends quaternions to Adafruit web app https://adafruit.github.io/Adafruit_WebSerial_3DModelViewer/ You can easily change to euler angles if you whish.

+The position becomes stable after a short time.
+Achieving zero-drift correct orientation seems impossible during frequent movements.

+LSM9DS1 has different direction of X and Y axes.
+You can test them on your own but to be honest it's impossible to see it on that app's Bunny which ones are correct.

+**Things that could improve the measurements:**
+- Improve calibration, apply something to additionaly reduce noise?
+- Measurement frequency ratio?
+- Different AHRS algorithm?
+Adafruit contains Mahony, Madgwick and NXP Sensor Fusion.

+### Notes:
+- *Great all-in-one solution if you have to use Bluetooth LE.
+The Adafruit Feather BLE can be an alternative but I remember that BT worked significantly slower.
+However, Feather BLE includes Li-Po battery circuit.*
-*The Arduino LSM9DS1 library is mediocre, it lacks features beside getting the data.*
+- *The Arduino LSM9DS1 library is mediocre, it lacks features beside getting the data and it doesn't play well with Adafruit Libraries.*

 ## BNO055
 ### Calibration: